MeepoLabs/pyagentai/CONTRIBUTING.md

-# Contributing to autogen-agentai
+# Contributing to pyagentai

-Thank you for your interest in contributing to autogen-agentai!
+Thank you for your interest in contributing to pyagentai!
 This document provides guidelines and instructions for contributing to this project.

 ## Development Setup